vda-lab/vda-lab.github.io/_posts/2015-05-07-NoSql-GraphDB.md

 * What do you see?
 * What is the meaning of it?
-* Dubble-click on some of the nodes in order to expand their relations to other nodes.
+* Double-click on some of the nodes in order to expand their relations to other nodes.

 Do the same searches from the `Console` (3rd tab on top).
 Use your _cypher skills_ acquired earlier.